DucHuyTa04/Training-Influence-on-Resnet50/README.md

 # Training Influence Analysis on ResNet50

-A comprehensive pipeline for training ResNet50 on the Animals-10 dataset and using TracIn (Training Data Attribution using Influence Functions) to identify mislabeled images through influence analysis.
+A comprehensive pipeline for training ResNet50 on the Animals-10 dataset and using TracIn (TRACing training INfluence) to identify mislabeled images through influence analysis.

 ## Project Overview